Cork star targeting Christy Ring success with London - The Irish World

 “Because we did so well last year that did make the decision harder, but I had my mind made up and I had put a lot of thought into it,” he said.

 “It was a very difficult decision and it wasn’t one that I made hastily.
-I spent a lot of time thinking about it, but it just felt right to do to this year.
+I spent a lot of time thinking about it, but it just felt right to do it this year.

 “There was a change of management with John Meyler taking over [from Kieran Kingston], but that didn’t impact on my decision at all.
 I’d have massive time for John.”

 Burke is no stranger to London.
-Stratford in East London has been home to his girlfriend, a professional dancer, five the past five years, and Burke making regular trips back and forth.
+Stratford in East London has been home to his girlfriend, a professional dancer, for the past five years, and Burke making regular trips back and forth.

 Burke had been working in Cork for DePuy Synthes, part of the Medical Devices group of Johnson & Johnson.
 But when an opportunity arose last year to relocate to London, it was ultimately one he couldn’t turn down.

-Burke informed Meyler in November that he would be returning, after initially been named on the Cork panel for 2018.
+Burke informed Meyler in November that he would not be returning, after initially being named on the Cork panel for 2018.

 “Cork were great to me.
 John was very supportive of my decision,” he said.